Registered Education savings plan (RESP)

 This investment product is suited for you if:

-- You wish to prepare for the postsecondary education of your children or grand-children, of a sibling, a friend or yourself;
+- You want to prepare for the post-secondary education of your children, grandchildren, a family member or a close relative.

 - You seek an investment product with tax-sheltered growth.